The Curriculum at Langham Village School

 The aim at Langham Village School is to provide opportunities for children to develop as independent, confident, successful learners with high aspirations who know how to make a positive contribution to their community and the wider society.
 There is a high focus on developing children’s moral, spiritual, social and cultural understanding.
 Langham Village School ensures that children are well prepared for life in modern Britain.

 Langham Village School’s focus on curriculum development is carefully designed to ensure coverage and progression.
 It provides pupils with memorable experiences, in addition to diverse and rich opportunities from which children can learn and develop a range of transferable skills.
-A primary focus of our curriculum is to raise aspirations, engender a sense of personal pride in achievement, provide a purpose and relevance for learning and ultimately to help every student to find strengths and interests.
+A primary focus of our curriculum is to raise aspirations, engender a sense of personal pride in achievement, provide a purpose and relevance for learning and ultimately to help every child to find strengths and interests.

 Sport has a high profile at Langham Village School, we have an excellent specialist PE coach who teaches all children every week and pupils are introduced to a huge variety of sporting activities.
-Traditional sports such as netball and football are complimented by cricket, golf, table tennis, running, athletics, tag rugby, dance and swimming sessions.
+Traditional sports such as netball and football are complimented by cricket, golf, running, athletics, touch rugby, dance and swimming sessions.
 Giving sport a focus across Langham Village School has engaged many children including children with additional needs and we achieve well at local school tournaments.

 Langham Village School provides extended school provision.
 To promote physical health and wellbeing, a range of clubs give learners an opportunity to access a wide variety of activities after school hours.